mobilise-d/mobgap/docs/guides/developer_guide.md

 It will act as a develop branch for just this feature.
 Remember, to rebase this temporary dev branch onto master from time to time.

-.. note:: Due to the way gaitlink is build, it is often possible to develop new features (e.g. algorithms) without
+.. note:: Due to the way mobgap is build, it is often possible to develop new features (e.g. algorithms) without
-          touching the gaitlink source code.
+          touching the mobgap source code.
-          Hence, it is recommended to devlop large features in a separate repository and only merge them into gaitlink once you worked out all the kinks.
+          Hence, it is recommended to devlop large features in a separate repository and only merge them into mobgap once you worked out all the kinks.
-          This avoids long living feature branches in gaitlink and allows you to develop your feature in a more flexible way.
+          This avoids long living feature branches in mobgap and allows you to develop your feature in a more flexible way.

 ### General Git Tips